golang/tools/gopls/doc/features/passive.md

 The client may use this information to provide syntax highlighting that conveys semantic distinctions between, for example, functions and types, constants and variables, or library functions and built-ins.
-Gopls also reports a modifier for the top-level constructor of the object's type, one of:
+Gopls also reports a modifier for the top-level constructor of each symbols's type, one of:
 `interface`, `struct`, `signature`, `pointer`, `array`, `map`, `slice`, `chan`, `string`, `number`, `bool`, `invalid`.
 The client specifies the sets of types and modifiers it is interested in.